15 Women Chess Grandmasters You Must Know

 15 Women Chess Grandmasters

-Many people don’t know that Nona Gaprindashivli sued the Netflix series The Queen’s Gambit.
-The lawsuit was about an introduction about her in the last episode of the series that, “she has never faced men.”
+1. Nona Gaprindashivli Do you know, Nona Gaprindashivli was the fifth Women's World Chess Champion and carried the title for 16 long years?
+She was amongst the terrific chess masters who started playing when she was just 5.
+Nona Gaprindashivli was the first female to earn the prestigious title of Women Chess Grandmaster in 1978.
+Many people don't know that Nona Gaprindashivli sued the Netflix series The Queen's Gambit.
+The lawsuit was about an introduction about her in the last episode of the series that, "she has never faced men."

 Achievements